3 Container Limit for Garbage Collection

 - Collection following Christmas

-- Spring collection in late April/ early May, and a
+- Spring collection in early May

 What are some waste reduction tips to help reduce my waste?

 - Recycle everything that is acceptable in the Blue Box program.
 There is opportunity for improvement: 35% of recyclable Containers (cans, bottles, etc.) are placed in the garbage and 20% of Paper is placed in the garbage instead of the Blue Box.
 Visit london.ca/recycle for a full list of acceptable materials

 - Donate, swap and sell reusable items.
 Items such as clothing, books and toys can be donated to local not-for-profit or charitable organizations.

 - Plastic bags/wrap (e.g., grocery bags, plastic wrap around toilet paper, etc.) are not accepted in the Blue Box but many stores have drop-off bins to accept this plastic for recycling.
 Use the search tool found at the Plastic Film Recycling webpage for a drop-off location near you.

 - Backyard composting.
 Composters are available for purchase at the City EnviroDepots.